 PORTFOLIO SELECTION.
-The Sponsor selected the common stock of closed-end investment companies that it believes are well positioned to provide for total return potential over the term of the trust within a well-diversified dividend-paying portfolio.
-To select the Portfolio of the Trust the Sponsor follows a disciplined process which includes both quantitative screening and qualitative analysis.
-In selecting the Fund shares for deposit in the Trust, the following factors, among others, were considered by the Sponsor: (i) the portfolio manager of the particular Fund; (ii) the historical performance of each of the Funds; and (iii) the nature of the underlying Fund portfolio.
+The Portfolio Consultant selected the common stock of BDCs that it believes are well positioned to provide for total return potential over the term of the Trust within a well-diversified dividend-paying portfolio.
+To select the portfolio of the Trust the Portfolio Consultant followed a disciplined process which included both quantitative screening and qualitative analysis.
+The Portfolio Consultant considered only publicly traded BDCs for inclusion in the portfolio.
+In selecting the Fund shares for deposit in the Trust, the following factors, among others, were considered by the Portfolio Consultant with respect to each Fund: market capitalization; liquidity; frequency of dividends; current dividend yields; current dividend coverage; leverage; returns of capital; statistical analysis, including analysis of trailing total returns as well as a form of standard deviation analysis generally referred to as Z-statistics; and analyst coverage and outlooks.